MetaMask/metamask-docs/docs/guide/ethereum-provider.md

 ethereum.on('chainChanged', (chainId) => {
   // Handle the new chain.
   // Correctly handling chain changes can be complicated.
-  // We recommend reloading the page unless you have a very good reason not to. window.location.reload();
+  // We recommend reloading the page unless you have good reason not to. window.location.reload();
 });
 ```